PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/metamask/add-fxcore-network.md

 ---
 description: >-
-  Steps to add f(x)Core Network to MetaMask, this will be updated when the EVM-Mainnet launches
+  Steps to add Pundi AIFX Network to MetaMask, this will be updated when the EVM-Mainnet launches
 ---

-# Add f(x)Core Network
+# Add Pundi AIFX Network

-In order to interact with decentralised applications that have been built on the f(x)Core Network, you will need to add the network to MetaMask.
-At the time of writing, the only available network is the f(x)Core Testnet Network called Dhobyghaut.
+In order to interact with decentralised applications that have been built on the Pundi AIFX Network, you will need to add the network to MetaMask.
+At the time of writing, the only available network is the Pundi AIFX Testnet Network called Dhobyghaut.

 \*\*\*\*[**Get Test Tokens on Dhobyghaut-Testnet**](../../fxcore-tutorials/testnet-faucet.md)

 {% tabs %}
-{% tab title="f(x)Core EVM-Mainnet" %}
+{% tab title="Pundi AIFX EVM-Mainnet" %}
 1. Click on the Network selection dropdown and then click on 'Add Network'
 2. Fill in the fields as follow:

 Network Name (it is up to you how you want to name it)

 ```
-f(x)Core
+Pundi AIFX
 ```

 New RPC URL